1nfocalypse/1nfocalypse/README.md

 I'm a recent graduate, with a BS in Computer Science.
 I'm primarily interested in algorithm development, applied mathematics, security, and systems.
 I'm also a bit of a cyberpunk nerd.

 I currently mostly work with numerical and (to use Knuth's verbiage) seminumerical algorithms.
 I also particularly enjoy cryptography, both theory and practice.
-I'm currently working primarily with GCC's libstdc++-v3, in which I contributed Philox Engine for C++26 and am currently working on expanding valid targets for it, along with some preliminaries for <linalg>.
+I'm currently working primarily with GCC's libstdc++-v3, in which I contributed Philox Engine for C++26 and am currently working on expanding valid targets for it, along with some preliminaries for the numerical linear algebra header.
 I also maintain an entirely-too-large list of personal projects that I'm either currently working on, have started, or intend on working on, which can be found below.
 If you're interested in contacting me, I can be found at 1nfocalypse(at)protonmail(dot)com.
 I may miss your email in the sea of GCC mailing list stuff - if I don't respond, please feel free to bump it up in my inbox again.

 Current Projects:
-- libstdc++-v3 Philox Engine (selected for merge)
+- libstdc++-v3 Philox Engine (selected for merge, working on compatability for all targets and not just those supporting __uint128_t)
 - Cryptanalysis of the Philox PRNG
 - libstdc++-v3 linalg header
 - Development of a dual-hardness Elliptic Curve based CSPRNG algorithm, reliant on the ECDLP, Elligator 2, and bit truncation.